licarpen/aws-developer/README.md

     * decrease time to retry for part if fail
     * MUST use if >5GB
   * use CloudFront to cache S3 objects around the world
+  * use S3 Transfer Acceleration (uses edge locations)
+    * **enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.
+Transfer Acceleration leverages Amazon CloudFront’s globally distributed AWS Edge Locations.
+As data arrives at an AWS Edge Location, data is routed to your Amazon S3 bucket over an optimized network path.**
-  * S3 Transfer Acceleration (uses edge locations) just need to change the endpoint you write to, not the code
+    * just need to change the endpoint you write to, not the code
-  * SSE-KMS encryption: limited to AWS limits for KWS usage (~100s -1000s dls/uls /second)
+  * SSE-KMS encryption: limited to AWS limits for KMS usage (~100s -1000s dls/uls /second)

 ### S3 Glacier - long term archival for files

 ### S3 Select
 * use query to retrieve only data you need
 * no subqueries or joins

+### S3 Cross Region Replication
+* Cross-region replication (CRR) enables automatic, asynchronous copying of objects across buckets in different AWS Regions.
+Buckets configured for cross-region replication can be owned by the same AWS account or by different accounts.
+Cross-region replication is enabled with a bucket-level configuration.
+You add the replication configuration to your source bucket.
+* **To enable the cross-region replication feature in S3, the following items should be met:**
+  * The source and destination buckets must have versioning enabled.
+  * The source and destination buckets must be in different AWS Regions.
+  * Amazon S3 must have permissions to replicate objects from that source bucket to the destination bucket on your behalf.

 ## CLI (Command Line Interface)